Divestment

 • For example, in the 1980s, an American telecommunications company, AT&T, was forced to divest to allow other competitors to enter the market.

-• Socio-Political Reasons - A company might divest from political and social turmoil regions.
-Divesting brings out liquidity and investment opportunities in that region and, as a result, might help bring a democratic government that works in the best interest of the citizens.
+• Socio-Political Reasons: A company might divest from regions experiencing political and social turmoil.
+Divesting brings liquidity and investment opportunities to that region and, as a result, might help establish a democratic government that works in the best interest of the citizens.

-• More Focus - Companies observe that some non-core activities hamper their focus on the activities of their expertise which affect the business in the short and long run.
+• More Focus: Companies observe that some non-core activities hamper their focus on their expertise, which affects the business in the short and long run.
 Management decided to lay off the company's subsidiaries or assets to focus on their core activities.

-• Liquidity - In times of financial inadequacy, the management decides to divest their non-core assets.
-Instead of investing in the new divisions or subsidiaries, the business sought to lay off the non-performing divisions to bring in liquidity to avoid probable insolvency or future shortcomings.
+• Liquidity: In times of financial inadequacy, management decides to divest its non-core assets.
+Instead of investing in new divisions or subsidiaries, the business seeks to lay off the non-performing divisions to bring in liquidity and avoid probable insolvency or future shortcomings.

 Advantages And Disadvantages of Divestment